hbctraining/main/Where to Start/intro.md

 * It’s open-source.
 This means no fees or licenses are needed and you won't get any pop ups asking for money.
 * It’s platform-independent.
 This means that R runs on all operating systems (mac, windows, unix) and R scripts written on on platform can be run on any other platform.
-* People write packages for R. The R language has more than 10,000 packages stored in the CRAN repository, and that number is continuously increasing.
+* People write packages for R, especially in the field of bioinformatics.
+The R language has more than 10,000 packages stored in the CRAN repository, and that number is continuously increasing.
 Many packages for analyzing HTS data are written for R such as DESeq2 and Seurat among other.
 * Data wrangling, i.e., turning raw data into the desired format.
 Data wrangling is necessary for working with any 'omics data set and R has many packages that can turn unstructured, messy data into a structured format.
 * Great plotting programs.
 R has wonderful packages to make publication ready figures.
 We even have a [workshop](https://hbctraining.github.io/Training-modules/publication_perfect/) devoted to it!
 * It’s great for statistics.
 Unlike SAS which is very costly R is free and has many different statistical packages available.